Abel Laudonio

-Abel Ricardo Laudonio (30 August 1938 – 12 August 2014) was an Argentinian lightweight boxer.
+Abel Ricardo Laudonio (30 August 1938 – 12 August 2014) was an Argentine lightweight boxer.
 As an amateur he competed in the 1956 and 1960 Olympics and won a bronze medal in the lightweight division in 1960.
-In 1961 he turned professional and in 1965 challenged Nicolino Locche for the South American lightweight title, but lost by decision.
+In 1961, he turned professional and in 1965 challenged Nicolino Locche for the South American lightweight title, but lost by decision.
 Laudonio retired the same year with a record of 48 wins (37 by knockout), 6 losses, and 2 draws.
 He later ran a fitness center in Buenos Aires.

 1956 Olympic Results

 Below is the record of Abel Laudino, an Argentine flyweight boxer who competed at the 1956 Melbourne Olympics: